 - Take responsibility for learning how to take prescription drugs safely and appropriately.
 Seek help at the first sign of your own or a friend’s problem.

-Monitor: Parents are in an influential position to immediately help reduce teen access to prescription drugs because these drugs are found in the home.
+Monitor: Parents are in an influential position and can immediately help reduce teen access to prescription drugs.
 But how aware are you?
 Think about this: would you know if some of your pills were missing?
 From this day forward, make sure you can honestly answer, “yes!”.

 - Start by taking note of how many pills are in each of your bottles or pill packets.